richardjs/healthpotato/README.md

 Health Potato aims to be a minimal health tracking app.

-It's currently very early work-in-progress.
+Bascially functional for data entry, but not reporting.
+Now undergoing field testing.